Note 11/04/2022: This is an older video posted before the release of our language learning products.

-(Want to see new videos automatically?
-Subscribe to my YouTube Channel!)
+Tip: Want to see new videos automatically?
+Subscribe to my YouTube Channel!

-If you haven’t seen the first three videos on English pronunciation, go do that now, especially the vowels video, because French vowels are tricky and you need to know what’s going on in your mouth in English before you try to add French to the mix.
+If you haven’t seen the first three videos on English pronunciation, go do that now [here, here, and here], especially the vowels video because French vowels are tricky, and you need to know what’s going on in your mouth in English before you try to add French to the mix.

 You’ll recognize a few more of these vowel symbols in the French vowel chart.

-We’ve seen /O/ as a pot, /a/ as in father, and /e/ as in the diphthong “LANE” and the British “bed”, and we’ve seen the schwa, as in about and the tree.
+We’ve seen /ɔ/ as a pot, /ɑ/ as in father, and /e/ as in the diphthong lane or the British bed, and we’ve seen the schwa /ə/, as in about and the tree.

 Feel free to pause the video occasionally and practice some of these sounds, or watch it a few times.

-The English open O, /O/ as in talk is further back than the french /O/ as in toc.
-To get a sense of front and back in this position, compare the English pot and pet for a moment, and notice how your tongue comes forward for E. For the French open /O/, you’ll let your tongue come just slightly forward from the English open O – say just 25% of that motion – in the direction of E to get un toc.
-Comparing similar french and English words, we have (odd, talk)
+The English open o, /ɔ/ as in talk, is further back than the French /ɔ/ as in toque.
+To get a sense of front and back in this position, compare the English pot and pet for a moment, and notice how your tongue comes forward for /ɛ/.

-/a/ as in father is a bit more open and a bit further back compared with the French /a/.
+/ɑ/ as in father is a bit more open and a bit further back compared with the French /ɑ/.

-We’ll do the exact same thing we just did with the open O, this time comparing father and fat.
-FAT is more closed and more frontal than FATHER, and that’s exactly what we want to put into our French vowel.
-Notice how your tongue moves slightly up and slightly forward for /ae/,
+We’ll do the exact same thing we just did with the open o, this time comparing father and fat.
+Fat is more closed and more frontal than father, and that’s exactly what we want to put into our French vowel.
+Notice how your tongue moves slightly up and slightly forward for /æ/.

-If we come from the open E, we can compare the heights of E and i, and we’ll go about halfway between them to get /e/.
-Comparing all 3 sounds, we get, les lits, été les grèves
+If we come from the open /ɛ/, we can compare the sounds of /ɛ/ and /i/, and we’ll go about halfway between them to get /e/.
+So omparing all 3 sounds, we have les lits, l’été, les grèves.

 You can do the same thing with the other two rounded vowels.